adamhatton/john-breedon-bass-tuition-pp4/README.md

 ### Floating Label issue

-Throughout development I had used the bootstrap5 'floating label' component for all form inputs, however this caused issues when validating the HTML for the date input and the select elements.
-The floating label component uses a placeholder attribute but date inputs and select elements cannot have placeholder values.
+Throughout development I had used the bootstrap5 'floating label' component for all form inputs, however this caused issues when validating the HTML for the date `<input>` and the `<select>` elements.
+The floating label component uses a placeholder attribute but date `<input>`s and `<select>` elements cannot have placeholder values.
 The fields are all rendered via `crispy forms` and the templates automatically add a 'placeholder' attribute, regardless of the input type.
 In order to meet HTML standards, I opted to remove the floating label component for these fields, and use standard labels instead.
 I considered using raw HTML within a crispy forms Layout object to resolve the problem, but this would require a verbose amount of code and would be more difficult to maintain in the future.
 As such, I decided to sacrifice some of the aesthetic consistency in favour of cleaner code that meets HTML standards.

 ### Background Image issue

 The homepage has a header which contains a background image.
 When I tried to add the background image via a linked CSS stylesheet, I encountered an error whereby the resource could not be served by Cloudinary (which is the service used to store and serve static files).
 The error was caused by Cloudinary being unable to directly read the url as it was within a linked CSS file.
-To overcome this, I added the background image via a style element directly in the html, along with a comment to explain why it wasn't contained within the linked CSS stylesheet.
+To overcome this, I added the background image via a style element directly in the HTML, along with a comment to explain why it wasn't contained within the linked CSS stylesheet.

 ### LearnerProfile Bug